 The driving theme of all projects in the Hill lab is how DNA damage repair defects contribute to epithelial ovarian cancer.
 We have multiple active projects ongoing focusing on various aspects of ovarian cancer development and disease progression all with the goal of making ovarian cancer a more manageable disease for every patient.

 Understanding how stressing tumor cell DNA damage repair defects leads to alterations in the tumor microenvironment and therapeutic response: Patients with High Grade Serous Ovarian Cancer (HGSC) have limited therapeutic options.
 Immune therapies have had limited effect thus far, however, genomic analysis suggests that up to 50% of HGSCs have genomic alterations that may confer a DNA damage repair defect in homologous recombination or stalled replication fork protection, making therapies that target repair defects, like carboplatin and PARP inhibitors, important additional options.
 As repair defects in tumor cells are stressed by initial treatment with crosslinking agents like platinum or later with PARP inhibitors, this stress can over time lead to loss of the targetable molecular DNA damage repair defects in the tumor cells, alterations in the overall tumor cell state, and alterations in the interaction of the tumor cells with the surrounding stroma and immune cells, all of which contribute to resistance of the tumor to systemic and targeted therapies.
-Studying the tumor cells by themselves is not enough to understand the complexity of tumor therapeutic resistance, and thus the Hill lab is focused on generating more complete organoid models containing tumor cells, stromal cells, and a full complement of immune cells based on our previous work generating media and growth conditions for HGSC organoids (Hill et al.).
+Studying the tumor cells by themselves is not enough to understand the complexity of tumor therapeutic resistance, and thus the Hill lab is focused on generating more complete organoid models containing tumor cells, stromal cells, and a full complement of immune cells based on our previous work generating media and growth conditions for HGSC organoids (Hill et al. and Wan and Hill).
 These more complete models will allow for more accurate modeling of drug response to chemotherapeutic, targeted, and immuno-oncologic agents in a complex and changing tumor microenvironment in which cellular interactions are critical.
 Each cell within the culture can be manipulated to understand how specific alterations to the system lead to altered therapeutic response.
 These models will give us mechanistic insight into tumor evolution and drug response and will also allow us to understand whether ovarian cancer organoids can be utilized to predict patient response.
 Beyond HGSC, we are also now modeling low grade serous, clear cell and mucinous subtypes and studying relevant therapies for each subtype.
-All in vitro findings are being validated in unique organoid xenograft models generated in the Hill lab and syngeneic or genetically engineered mouse models.
+All in vitro findings are being validated in unique organoid xenograft models generated in the Hill lab and syngeneic or genetically engineered mouse models (Wan and Hill).

 All organoids being generated are being tested with a standard series of functional assays to determine if functional assays specific for each ovarian cancer subtype performed in the tumor organoids alone will be predictive of patient response to specific therapies.
 A major goal of the Hill lab is to span the gap between the lab and the clinic by developing organoids as biomarkers for patient response to specific therapies.